JetBrains/kotlin-web-demo/examples/Kotlin Koans/Properties/Lazy property/task.md

 ## Lazy property

 Add a custom getter to make the 'lazy' val really lazy.
-It should be initialized by the invocation of 'initializer()' at the moment of the first access.
+It should be initialized by the invocation of 'kotlinWrapper()' at the moment of the first access.

 You can add as many additional properties as you need.